rainlanguage/specs/dotrain.md

 Every name binding MUST be unique and collisions MUST be handled by either renaming in situ or rebinding upon import.

+Shadowing is also NOT allowed with names on the LHS in a Rainlang fragment.
+All names MUST be unique.

 #### Name bindings are unordered

 As collisions, shadowing and unbound names are all disallowed the names within